cywhale/ODB/Techniques_ref01.md

 * Another advantage is that, this handling can be scheduled into *future*::future() if some pre-fetched data is needed.
 Then, the shiny-server can continue to accomplish other UI's loading.
 As you need to render these pre-fetched data, just use future::value().
 Other external data can be also scheduled into future().
+    - Happy to see the Promise in shiny will integrated with future.
+Here is the discussion https://github.com/HenrikBengtsson/future/pull/163#issuecomment-357098873

 *Loding*...
 * Encounter that js|css cannot be cached in Nginx, otherwise the web site got Errors.
 So I serve them in CDN.